 This mural pays tribute to the Portuguese community of Toronto, depicting a traditional fisherman from the Nazaré region of Portugal.

-He wears traditional clothing from the region, including a long, pointed cap, a brightly coloured shirt and a sash worn around his waist.
-In one hand he holds a length of rope and in the other a net.
-A fleet of fishing boats and the horizon of the open ocean can be seen behind him.
-The Portuguese community has been a longstanding and important presence in the Dundas West area, sometimes known as “Little Portugal.”
-Starting in the 1950s, large numbers of immigrants, many from the Azores and Madeira regions of Portugal settled on Dundas West.
+He wears traditional clothing from the region, including a long pointed cap, a brightly coloured shirt, and a sash worn around his waist.
+In one hand he holds a length of rope, and in the other a net.
+A fleet of fishing boats can be seen behind him, and beyond them, the open ocean.
+The Portuguese community has been a longstanding and important presence in the Dundas West area, which is also known as “Little Portugal.”
+Starting in the 1950s, large numbers of immigrants, many from the Azores and Madeira regions of Portugal settled in this neighbourhood.

 - Title: Portuguese Fisherman – Tribute to Portuguese Community in Toronto

 Pablo Gomez AKA Pablo West (@PabloWesto) is originally from Valparaíso, Chile.
 He is currently finishing his graduate studies at the DUOC.
 His recent international work includes pieces in Brazil and Canada.
 Pablo is part of a generation of Valparaíso street artists that have influenced the diverse styles and techniques found in the region.

 Hosts ensure a long life to the artworks by acting as their custodians.
 If you would like to know more about the Dundas West Open Air Museum hosts program then please contact us at email@example.com.